rinalds98/Savory-Junction/README.md

 Main Homepage Image by Nick Karvounis:
 - https://unsplash.com/photos/YH7KYtYMET0

-About us section image by Jay Wennington:
+About Us section image by Jay Wennington:
 - https://unsplash.com/photos/N_Y88TWmGwA

 This service was used to format the website logo in a favicon: